Levi-Spellmeyer/TryHackMe-Notes/Notes.md

 4. Active directory contains network roles groups and security policies
 5. In the CMD `systeminfo` will display os information as well as system details
 6.  `type` `more` command work similar to cat in linux where it displays content of a file
+7. After typing a command adding `/?` will commonly show a lits of parameters you can add to the end of the command and what they do

 ---
 # Further learning on windows to read